Bartek-M/Chess/README.md

 Leave current game

 **Game Codes**<br>
-Unique codes for joining existing games, which are in the waiting queue.
+Unique codes for joining existing games, which are in the waiting queue or not yet started.

 - If no game is found and there are any waiting games, player will join the oldest.
-- If no game is found and there aren't any waiting games, player will have a new game created and put into a waiting queue.
+- If no game is found and there aren't any waiting games, new public game will be created.
-- If game code was set as **new**, player will have a new game created, which won't be put into a waiting queue.
+- If game code was set as **new**, new private game will be created.

+**Public / Private Games**
+- Public games are put into the waiting queue and everyone can join them.
+- Private game are not put into the waiting queue and only players with correct codes can join them.

 > **NOTE:** Player name and game code are only used for multiplayer games and do not affect local gameplay.